gramener/gramex/gramex/apps/guide/quickstart/README.md

 ## Step 2: Laying out some scaffolding

 Since we now have access to the data from a REST API, we are ready to start building the frontend.
-At the moment, our `index.html` file just has some text in it, let's add some HTML
+At the moment, our `index.html` file just has some text in it, let's add some HTML.

 ```html
 <!DOCTYPE html>